Randolph Township, Portage County, Ohio: Name and history

 Randolph Township was named in honor of Randolph Storrs, the son of a pioneer settler.

 It is the only Randolph Township statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 Randolph has a public library, a branch of the Portage County District Library.

-Fairgrounds
+Public services

-Randolph is home to the Portage County fairgrounds and the annual Portage County-Randolph Fair each August.
-The fair celebrated its 150th anniversary in 2008.
+Students in Randolph Township have been served by the Waterloo Local School District since 1969, which also serves neighboring Atwater Township, which the school is also located within.